BitaBloom/bitcoin-trust-network-analysis/README.md

 ### 3. Analyze the Bitcoin Network
 - Open `BitcoinAlphafinal.gephi` in Gephi.
-- Follow the steps in the `Report_1.pdf` to perform centrality analysis and graph visualization.
+- Follow the steps in the `Report.pdf` to perform centrality analysis and graph visualization.

 ---